joshtynjala/blazeds-turnkey-archive/README.md

 ## Upgrade BlazeDS

 The original bundle includes Adobe BlazeDS 4.0.0.14931, which is outdated and contains known security vulnerablities.
-BlazeDS is now managed by the [Apache Flex](https://flex.apache.org) project, and you can download a more recent release from
+New releases of BlazeDS are now managed by the [Apache Flex](https://flex.apache.org) project.

 1. Download the [BlazeDS source release](https://flex.apache.org/download-blazeds.html).
 1. Extract the BlazeDS source release somewhere on your computer.